naruarjun/SADAM-reproducibility/README.md

 ```
  --dataset 	        The dataset to be used in the experiment  (mnist(default)/cifar10/cifar100)

- -lr                Learning rate for the optimizer           (default - 1e-3)
+ --lr               Learning rate for the optimizer           (default - 1e-3)

  -batch_size        Batch size for dataloader                 (default - 64)